MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tenant-rename.md

 It's now possible to change the SharePoint domain name for your organization in Microsoft 365.
 For example, if the name of your organization changes from "Contoso" to "Fabrikam," you can change `contoso.sharepoint.com` to `fabrikam.sharepoint.com`.

 > [!IMPORTANT]
-> This feature is only available for customers that have been accepted into the Private Preview program.
-If you would like to nominate yourself into the Private Preview you can do so at https://aka.ms/SPOTenantRenameNomination.
-Please note that the nomination does not necessarily mean that you will be accepted.
-We are reviewing these on a case-by-case basis and will only be in contact if you are accepted.
+> - This feature is only available for customers that have been accepted into the Private Preview program.
+If you would like to do so, you can [nominate yourself into the Private Preview](https://aka.ms/SPOTenantRenameNomination).
+Note that the nomination does not necessarily mean that you will be accepted.
+We review these on a case-by-case basis and will only be in contact if you are accepted.

 > [!IMPORTANT]
 > This feature is available isn't available for organizations that have set up Multi-geo.